-As you may have seen, Cannabis oil in the UK has been on the news lately.
-The media attention has been centred around the story of Billy Caldwell who’s parents have been battling with the government to allow their son to be the recipient of medicinal Cannabis Oil.
+As you may have seen, cannabis oil in the UK has been on the news lately.
+The media attention recently centered around the story of Billy Caldwell who’s parents have been battling with the government to allow their son to be the recipient of medicinal cannabis oil.
 Billy is severely epileptic and has been using cannabis oil since 2016 in an effort to control his condition.

 ‘Billy had been suffering as many as 100 seizures a day before being prescribed the cannabis oil containing THCA by a doctor in Northern Ireland.
 His mother said he had been free of seizures for about 300 days due to the treatment, but the Home Office recently ordered the doctor to stop prescribing the oil.’ – BBC

-The medicinal Cannabis oil that Billy's story centres around is slightly different from those that are currently legal in the UK.
-The use of cannabis is prohibited by the UK under the Misuse of Drugs Act 1971 mainly due to the psychoactive properties of the Cannabinoid Tetrahydrocannabinol (THC).
+The medicinal cannabis oil that Billy Caldwell has been taking is different from that which is currently legal in the UK.
+The use of cannabis is prohibited by the UK under the Misuse of Drugs Act 1971 mainly due to the psychoactive properties of the cannabinoid tetrahydrocannabinol (THC).
 It is what gives you the ‘high’ when cannabis is consumed- this is due to the stimulation of the ECS to give that feeling of ‘happiness’ and ‘euphoria’.
 THC has also been attributed to physical health & wellbeing benefits.
-The cannabis oil that Billy has been using, has a much higher concentration of THC than legal CBD oils (which practically have none).
-It is this, banned substance and CBD, that stimulates the endocannabinoid system which has an effect on the frequency of seizures.
+The cannabis oil that Billy has been using, has a much higher concentration of THC than legal CBD oils (which have a limit of 0.2%).
+It is this banned substance along with CBD that stimulates the endocannabinoid system which has an effect on the frequency of seizures.

 As many of you may know, our products are all CBD based.
-They do not contain any (if only an extremely low amount) THC.
+They contain the UK legal requirement of 0.2% of THC or lower.
 Before discussing further, we would like to stress that we do not make any medical claims about our products.
-We are discussing this as a theory based subject on how the endocannabinoid system works in the body.
+We are discussing this theoretically based on how the endocannabinoid system works in the body.

 The cannabinoid CBD, unlike THC, has absolutely no psychoactive effect on the brain.
 It does, however, also have some health and wellbeing benefits.
 The endocannabinoid system is partly responsible for the preservation of well-being in the body.
 It regulates basic human functions and helps the body repair and function ‘normally’.
 This includes the regulation of (and sometimes cause) illnesses such as epilepsy and inflammatory conditions.
 We know that the CB1 receptor is directly involved in the reduction of seizures and an overstimulation can trigger or lengthen seizures.

-CBD & THC are two endogenous cannabinoids that stimulate the endocannabinoid system in different ways and can be used to help supplement a deficient ECS – www.youngepilepsy.org.uk
+CBD and THC are two endogenous cannabinoids that stimulate the endocannabinoid system in different ways and can be used to help supplement a deficient ECS – www.youngepilepsy.org.uk